-Students select one or two documentary photo projects and explore those in depth using digital photography.
-Weekly group critiques of work, and class discussions of assigned readings.
+Students select two photographic projects based on post-modern or contemporary approaches and explore those in depth using digital photography.
+Weekly group critiques of work and class discussions of assigned readings on photography as post-modern and contemporary art.
 Prereq: JOUR 119 or ART 119, or permission of the instructor; Students may not receive credit for both JOUR 214 and ART 214; M. Godsil

-JOUR 218 Graphic Design and Electronic Publishing II
+JOUR 218 Graphic Design II